wakiwaki2922/Automation-Script/README.md

 - Understand the script content before running.
 - Some scripts may require admin rights.
 - Keep scripts updated for the latest and safest versions.
+- The Docker and Portainer installation script is designed for Ubuntu.
+Modifications may be needed for other Linux distributions.

 ## Contact